joglomedia/jenkins-docker/README.md

 docker container run --name jenkins-docker -p 8080:8080 -v /var/run/docker.sock:/var/run/docker.sock eslabsid/jenkins-docker
 ```

-You also can configuring a volume for Jenkins home.
+You also can configure a volume for Jenkins home.
 Use a directory for which you have permission.

 ```
 JENKINS_HOME="${HOME}/jenkins_home"